 The ENT office took care of all of the insurance.
 They were able to get me pre-approved.
-I will have three bills: One from the ENT, one from the surgical center and one from the anesthesiologist.
+I will have three bills: One from the ENT, one from the surgical center, and one from the anesthesiologist.
 Insurance approved them all!

 The Day I Had Sinus Surgery

-I got to the hospital where they verified that I was having sinus surgery and they brought me back to a room.
-The nurse had me pee in a cup, she took all of my information and went over my medications with me.
-I then changed into a gown and she put an IV in my hand so I would be ready for the medicine when I got into surgery.
+I got to the hospital, where they verified that I was having sinus surgery, and they brought me back to a room.
+The nurse had me pee in a cup.
+She took all of my information and went over my medications with me.
+I then changed into a gown, and she put an IV in my hand so I would be ready for the medicine when I got into surgery.

 My ENT came in and asked if I had any questions.
 She listened to my lungs and was concerned since I was wheezy.
 I let her know that I have been wheezy for three years now and assured her that I was OK.
 She had the anesthesiologist listen to my lungs too.
 He wanted to make sure I didn't sound more wheezy throughout the surgery.

 They walked me back to a surgical room and introduced me to the staff that would be working on me.
 It was a very cold, antiseptic room.
 Everyone put me at ease.
 The anesthesiologist asked me a few questions and tested a bit of the medicine to make sure I could feel it.
 He said it would feel like I just had a cocktail, and it did.
-He then put an oxygen mask on me and I was out!
+He then put an oxygen mask on me, and I was out!

 They brought my husband in to be with me, but I kept falling asleep.
 The ENT went over everything with my husband.
-She gave him a sheet with my one week follow-up date on it, pictures from the scope while they were doing surgery.
+She gave him a sheet with my one-week follow-up date on it and pictures from the scope while they were doing surgery.
 It even showed the polyp that was blocking my frontal sinus from draining.
 She said that I had two openings to my frontal sinus (which she had never seen before) but that they were both completely shut.
 She was able to remove the mucocele, open up the sinus openings for better drainage and clear out all of the polyps.
 They were mostly on the left side.
-I normally sleep on the left side so I wonder if it all just drained to the left and caused the problems on the left side mostly?
+I normally sleep on the left side, so I wonder if it all just drained to the left and caused the problems on the left side mostly?

-Once I started to wake up more, my head really hurt and my stomach was queasy.
-Even my top, front teeth hurt.
+Once I started to wake up more, my head really hurt, and my stomach was queasy.
+Even my top front teeth hurt.
 My throat was also sore because they had put a tube down my throat.
 I am hypoglycemic, and I had not eaten since dinner the night before, so they got me a large Sprite, a pudding, and some graham crackers.
 I felt so much better after eating the pudding and drinking the Sprite, but it hurt to eat the graham crackers.
-They were hard and my throat hurt and my mouth was so dry.
+They were hard, and my throat hurt, and my mouth was so dry.
 Chewing also made my nose bleed.
-I got through one cracker and that was it.
+I got through one cracker, and that was it.

 They took the IV needle out of my hand and had me get dressed, then they wheeled me out to the car for my husband to bring me home.